-The tallest building in the world from its construction until 1970, the Empire State Building is one of New York City’s most iconic skyscrapers.
-It’s long been one of the city’s most popular tourist attractions, and our New York City personal injury lawyers think tourists and locals should experience the view from the observation deck at least once.
-There is plenty to see beyond the building’s famous facade.
+The tallest building in the world from its construction until 1970, the Empire State Building is one of New York City's most iconic skyscrapers.
+It's long been one of the city's most popular tourist attractions, and our NYC personal injury law firm think tourists and locals should experience the view from the observation deck at least once.
+There is plenty to see beyond the building's famous facade.
 Some highlights you can expect to experience during your trip to the Empire State Building include:

 If you're planning to visit the top deck on the 102nd floor, we highly recommend making a stop at the 86th Floor Observation Deck first.
 This is the highest open-air observatory in New York and one of the most famous observatories in the world.
 Scenes from countless movies and television series have taken place here, along with millions upon millions of personal experiences.
 The Observation Deck is wrapped around the spire and offers 360-degree views of the city and nearby areas.
 You'll also be treated to unique perspectives of some of New York City's most important landmarks and geographical features, including Central Park, the Brooklyn Bridge, Times Square, the Statue of Liberty, and the Hudson River and East River.

 After taking in the sights of the 86th Floor Observatory, take the elevator 16 floors up to the 102nd floor.
 While the 86th Floor may be more famous, the top deck on the 102nd floor offers the maximum panoramic views of the city.
 You won't be taking a normal elevator up here though - instead, you'll be treated to a ride on the manually operated Otis elevator.
 And you won't be counting floors, as the elevator instead has an altitude meter.
 Your operator will be knowledgeable about the building, so make sure to ask plenty of questions.